Pregnancy

 • Improve labor outcomes and the health of your newborn.

-With all these great benefits, you’re probably wondering if it’s safe to have a foot massage during the first, second and third trimesters of your pregnancy.
+With all these great benefits, you’re probably wondering if it’s safe to have one during the first, second and third trimesters of your pregnancy.

-Whether or not a foot massage is safe for a pregnant woman comes down to a few factors, including your medical history, the therapist’s training, the exact areas massaged and how vigorous the massage is.
+Whether or not a foot massage is safe for a pregnant woman comes down to a few factors, including your medical history, the therapist’s training, the exact areas worked on and how vigorous the treatment is.

 Are There Risks To Foot Massages During Pregnancy?

-If you are considering getting a foot massage while pregnant, you may be tempted to have one at the same time as a pedicure.
+If you are considering getting your foot massaged while pregnant, you may be tempted to have one at the same time as a pedicure.

-Aside from seeking out a certified massage therapist who has received prenatal massage training, according to the AAP you should also speak with your midwife or healthcare provider before receiving a massage if you:
+Aside from seeking out a certified therapist who has received prenatal training, according to the AAP you should also speak with your midwife or healthcare provider before receiving a massage if you:

 • Have recently experienced bleeding.